dguzenko/newdocs/docs/zooaksubs.md

 3. Find the **ZOOaksubs** Extension in the list and click on the Install button.
 4. Be patient while the Installation proceeds, status notification will arise.

-Once the installation process have finished the **ZOOaksubs** plagin should be installed and published.
+Once the installation process have finished the **ZOOaksubs** plugin should be installed and published.
 To be sure go to *Joomla Administration / Extensions / Plugin Manager* and check if it is present and enabled.

-Trough Joomla Manager
+Through Joomla Manager
 ----------------------

 1. Download **ZOOaksubs** package from [ZOOlanders site](https://www.zoolanders.com/extensions/zooaksubs).